“Two souls dwell, alas, in my breast’ (Faust I)

 The search for my spiritual soul is the path to true self-knowledge and self-realisation and at the same time to individual happiness in the here and now.
 Those who recognise it have life and full satisfaction.
 Then we are no longer responsible for our livelihood, just as the children of a loving father are not.
 That is his task.
 This does not mean that it is no longer necessary for us to work, but that we no longer have to fight for it.
 We simply ‘only’ do the things that come our way, even if this means considerable, sometimes tremendous effort.
 We no longer have to labour in the ‘sweat of our brow’ for our income, but we inherit.
 We are then no longer dependent on earthly conditions, but truly free.
 This freedom means liberation from causalities and development towards perfection.
 This is the reason why Jesus emphasises the goal of creation: ‘You shall be perfect’ (Mt 5:48).

 1) Birth in matter with abstinence from spiritual consciousness, but taking along the ‘inheritance’, the spirit soul (!).
-Then a fall into suffering with poverty, illness, separation, loneliness, complete earthly forlornness.
+Then a fall into suffering with poverty, illness, separation, isolation and complete earthly forlornness.

 2) Then the phase in the ‘whale’s belly’ (Jonah), which can coincide with the beginning of the spiritual dialogue.
-It is the ‘dark night of the soul’ (John of the Cross), the deepest depression, the absolute hopelessness and at the same time the turning point, the letting go (actively) of previous earthly dependencies, but above all the passive experience of the deletion of all expectations, fears, retributions, plans, worries, desires, fears and other earthly contents of consciousness in favour of far-reaching liberation from them and complete serenity in terms of security, protection and provision through spiritual upliftment: ‘Whoever loses his life [ego] for my sake will find it! “ (Mt 16:25)
+It is the ‘dark night of the soul’ (John of the Cross), the deepest depression, the absolute hopelessness and at the same time the turning point, the letting go (actively) of previous earthly dependencies.
+Above all, however, there is the passive experience of the deletion of all expectations, fears, retributions, plans, worries, desires, fears and other earthly contents of consciousness, all this in favour of far-reaching liberation from them and complete serenity in terms of security, protection and provision through spiritual upliftment: ‘Whoever loses his life [ego] for my sake will find it!’
+(Mt 16:25)

 3) Return and further ascent into spiritual consciousness, promoted by freedom from fear, security, protection, provision and comprehensive love and harmony of life.

-This sequence is found with Jonah, who is thrown into the sea, swallowed by the whale, who ‘cried out to God’ in its bowels and is then saved after three days.
+This sequence can be found in Jonah, who is thrown into the sea, swallowed by the whale, who ‘cried out to God’ in its bowels and is then saved after three days.
 His ascent into spiritual consciousness is shown by the fact that he begins to preach.

 The same applies to Little Red Riding Hood, who ‘goes astray’, is devoured by the wolf and is then freed and saved unharmed.

-Parzival ‘s path is also that of man on the path to perfection: first he has to go through the disaster of his compassionlessness before King Amfortas, before only then does he reach spiritual kingship.
-His example, as well as those of many others, especially Jesus and Joan, make it clear that the path to spiritual enlightenment is individual and, as with Joan, works without the church and priesthood:
+The path of Parzival also shows man’s path to perfection: first he has to go through the disaster of his compassionlessness before King Amfortas, before only then does he reach spiritual kingship.
+This is made clear by his example as well as those of many others, especially Jesus and, for example, Joan of Arc, who, as already mentioned, only allowed herself to be guided by her intuition.

-Odysseus also undergoes the development to spiritual maturity with the three-step process, clinging to a beam and drifting in a raging hurricane, before being asked by the sea goddess to let go and give up the very last straw of his material existence: ‘Jump!’
+Odysseus also undergoes the development to spiritual maturity with the three-step process.
+Clinging to a beam, he drifts in the raging hurricane and is then asked by the sea goddess to let go, thereby giving up the very last straw of his material existence: ‘Jump!’
 He then drifts for three days in the raging waters and is finally washed up on the shore of his ‘home’.
 Although he has to fight through further serious conflicts, he now does so with spiritual awareness and thus to ultimate victory.

 The same pattern can be found in the survival of Joseph in the cistern, in the liberation of Snow White from the glass coffin or in the ancient Egyptian tale of Osiris: